tomjoht/learnapidoc/_docs/documenting_rest_api_endpoints/docapis_resource_descriptions.md

 path1: /docendpoints.html
 ---

 Exactly what are the "things" that you access using a URL?
-Here are some of the terms used in different API docs:
+Here are some of the terms used in different API docs: API calls, endpoints, API methods, calls, resources, objects, services, and requests.

-* API calls
-* Endpoints
-* API methods
-* Calls
-* Resources
-* Objects
-* Services
-* Requests

 When it comes to the right terminology to describe these things (which I call "resources"), practices vary.
 Some docs get around the situation by not calling them anything explicitly.

-{% include random_ad.html %}

 You could probably choose the terms that you like best.
 My favorite is to use *resources* (along with *endpoint* for the URL.
 An API has various "resources" that you access through "endpoints."
 The endpoint gives you access to a resource.
 The endpoint is the URL path (in this example, `/surfreport`).
 The information the endpoint interacts with, though, is a resource.